billhartcivica/gitlab/README.md

 3. Deployment (Gitlab instance)
 4. Services (Exposed services and ports)

 An HAProxy service running on the master node forwards all requests back to each of the cluster slave nodes running the exposed nodeports.
+This can be configured in round-robin fashion, pointing to the backend nodes on the listening port for Gitlab (in this example, 30080/TCP0).